I WILL STAY HOME. BUT THANKS JUST THE SAME

 The lady that is part of the commune sold all her furniture to attend the seminar.
 Somehow, she ended leaving Boca Raton with $100,000 due to people giving her money.
 I guess she told anyone that would listen that she sold her furniture so she could attend the seminar and people fell for it and just handed money to her.

 I feel Tony Robbins has a good heart and wants to help people.
 I also believe the same of Deepak Chopra, but I lean more towards Chopra than I do Robbins.
 It’s a preference thing, that’s all.

-If anyone told me they were going to the Date with Destiny seminar or thinking of going, I would quickly talk them out of it.
+If anyone told me they were going to the Date with Destiny seminar I would quickly talk them out of it.
 This is where I would tell them to watch the documentary and save them $20 million dollars.
-I would advise them to buy one of Tony’s book, look him up on YouTube, find articles, if they are set on Tony.
-I would recommend they explore Chopra or other ‘self-help’ wizards out there.
+Explore Chopra or other ‘self-help’ wizards out there instead.